Blown Away by Beautiful Chicago – Things to Do & Travel Guide

 Things to Do in Chicago

 I’ll return more to exploring Chicago but first, I want to talk about the things I did there as a tourist.
 One of the things you have to do is take an architecture tour to get a brief overview of the city.
 This can be done as a walking tour or self-guided tour, but I opted for a fun river cruise tour.
 A lot of Chicago’s main architecture can be seen from the river so it makes for a relaxing but educating tour.
 I’m old-fashioned so I personally liked the Wrigley Building, Tribune Tower, and the Carbide and Carbon Building.
-I also loved the Marina Towers, which look like corn cobs, and 150 North Riverside.
+I also loved the Marina Towers and 150 North Riverside.
 The former looks like corn cobs and the latter is a huge building that had a foundation about 20% as wide as the building, so it looks kind of terrifying but awesome.
 To learn more about Chicago architecture, there is an architecture centre that has exhibits and different tours.